-Denosumab (Xgeva) is an osteoclast-targeted therapy called a RANK ligand inhibitor.
+Denosumab (Prolia, Xgeva) is an osteoclast-targeted therapy called a RANK ligand inhibitor.
 Denosumab is given as an injection under the skin (called a subcutaneous injection) every 4 weeks.
 Denosumab may cause low calcium levels in the blood, so you may need blood tests to monitor your blood calcium levels.
 You may also have tests to check kidney function.

 A possible condition associated with bone-modifying drugs is osteonecrosis of the jaw.
 It is uncommon (about 1% to 2% of patients develop it), but it can be a serious condition.
 The symptoms of osteonecrosis of the jaw may include pain, swelling, and infection of the jaw; loose teeth; and exposed bone.
 It is recommended that you have a thorough dental examination, and any invasive procedures to the jaw bone or treatments for mouth infections should be done before starting these drugs.
 While receiving bone-modifying drugs, you should take good care of your teeth, mouth, and gums and avoid having any unnecessary invasive dental work done, such as elective dental surgery.
 Following these recommendations may help lower the risk of osteonecrosis of the jaw.

 Although bone-modifying drugs may help reduce or lessen pain over the long term, they should not replace other treatments to reduce pain.
 Patients who experience bone pain should receive other medications, radiation therapy, and/or surgery, which are commonly used to manage pain.